stanleykywu/BooksnBooks/README.md

 # BooksnBooks Database and REST api

 This repository allows one to host their own REST api for an online library/bookstore management system locally.
 Examples of possible actions include customers buying books, and viewing available books in libraries.
+This project's goal is to develop a stronger connection between readers, authors, and libraries while maintaining a centralized location for book distribution.

+A video pitch demo of this project can be found here: https://drive.google.com/file/d/1syR69w59enBVpXAvNe561VRHgtfOYR5k/view?usp=sharing

+This project is meant to support three personas:

+1. Customer
+This persona represents a user of this applciation who wants to read and review books.
+Our project allows these users to purchase books from libraries and write a review for any book.
+At any time, a customer can log in to view the books they own or enter an invoice to check the receipts they have accumulated.
+2. Author
+This persona represents an author who writes books.
+At any point, an author is able to log in and view the books that they have written.
+An author can also request a partnership with a library, which allows them to sell their books at a discounted price.
+3. Library
+This persona represents libraries where users purchase books from.
+Each library has a name, location (town and country), and inventory of books that they own.
+Users can look up libraries and view their book inventories.

 # MySQL + Flask Boilerplate Project